alejandrotoledoweb/alejandrotoledoweb/README.md

 My name is Alejandro Toledo.
 I am a Full Stack Developer, graduated from Microverse Full stack Online School Program.

-I used to work as a Civil Engineer and now I looking for an opportunity to find my first job as a developer.
+I am currently looking for a new opportinuty as a web software developer.
-I always like to keep learning and improving my skills.
 Currently, I have experience working with the following technologies:

 - ## Front-End